Sufficient dimension reduction for regression with metric space-valued responses

 \subsection{Estimation algorithms}

-For ease of computation, we typically estimate the candidate matrix based on a standardized predictor $\Z = \Sig^{-1/2}(\X-\bmu)$, where $\bmu$ and $\Sig$ denote the mean and covariance of $\X$, respectively.
+For ease of computation, it is a common practice to estimate the candidate matrix based on a standardized predictor $\Z = \Sig^{-1/2}(\X-\bmu)$, where $\bmu$ and $\Sig$ denote the mean and covariance of $\X$, respectively.
 By the invariance property of the central space, if $\M$ is the candidate matrix for $Y$ versus $\Z$, then $\Sig^{-1/2}\mathrm{Span}(\M) \in \spc$.
-The sa-OLS and sa-SIR algorithms are given below. \\
+The sa-OLS and sa-SIR estimation algorithms are provided in 1 and 2.